 How to Design and Post Your Own Game

-When you have an idea for your game, develop it into a game you expect you would enjoy playing.
+When you have settled on an idea for your game, develop it into a game you would enjoy playing.
 I have written a guide on this subject called On Designing Good Chess Variants.
 This reviews the qualities of a good Chess variant and various principles that will help you create one with these qualities.